davidlunadeleon/davidlunadeleon/README.md

 ### Stuff I'm currently working on

 - A Backport of the Template Library from C++ for C, called c-template-library.
 [Repository](https://github.com/davidlunadeleon/c-template-library)
-- A Sudoku game made using the Godot Game Engine and programmed with GDScript.
-[Repository](https://github.com/davidlunadeleon/Sudoku)

 ### Stuff I have made